anis-idk/PythonProgramGame/README.md

 > [!TIP]
 > You can also download the repository as a ZIP file and extract it to a folder of your choice

+3) Navigate to the project Directory : `cd Zombie-Shooter-Game`

 ## How to Play
 - Use W, A, S, and D keys to move the soldier.
 - Use the mouse or the touchpad to aim .